getoptimum/docs/index.md

     details: Explore step-by-step guides for running and integrating with various types of nodes, how to read and write data, and how to gossip.
     link: /docs/how-to-guides/overview
     icon: ⚙️
-  - title: Resources
+  - title: Research
-    details: Access resources for understanding the inner workings of Optimum and how to interact with the protocol via APIs.
+    details: Access resources for understanding the inner workings of Optimum and the research behind the technology.
-    link: /docs/resources/news
+    link: /docs/research/overview
     icon: 🔎
 ---